gabrielaalvescosta/gabrielaalvescosta/readme.md

 <h1>Hello!
 I'm Gabriela :)</h1>
 <p>25 yo front-end web developer student and web designer from Brazil.
-I love web stuff, CSS, HTML, JavaScript and currently learning more about back-end.</p>
+I love web stuff, CSS, HTML, JavaScript and currently learning more about back-end.
+I'm open to work!</p>

 🌱 I’m currently learning **React, Vue.js, Node.js and MySQL**

-💬 Ask me about **UI/UX**
+💬 Ask me about **UI/UX and Web Design**

-📫 How to reach me **gabrielasilvaalvescosta@gmail.com**
+📫 How to reach me **gabrielaaalvescosta@gmail.com**

 ⚡ Fun fact **I love colors in my projects, but i'm always dressed for a funeral**